 Alternative Non Resident Mortgage In British Columbia

-As a non resident, applying for a home loan in Canada when you don’t fit the bank’s guidelines can turn into an impossible endeavour.
-To avoid hardship, it’s always recommended to work with a professional Canadian mortgage broker when buying property overseas.
+As a non-resident, applying for a home loan in Canada when you don’t fit the bank’s guidelines can turn into an impossible endeavor.

-Your broker will not only handle most of the paperwork for you.
+Your broker will be able to answer all your questions and handle most of the paperwork for you.
 They’ll also help you access private lenders and alternative forms of lending such as a home equity loan if you already own property, and compare the best interest rates in BC.